Boudica: Historical sources

-The Boudican revolt against the Roman Empire is referred to in four works from classical antiquity written by three Roman historians: the Agricola (c.
+The Boudican revolt against the Roman Empire is referred to in four works from classical antiquity written by three Roman historians: by Tacitus in the Agricola (c.
 98) and Annals (c.
-110s) by Tacitus; a mention of the uprising by Suetonius in his Lives of the Caesars (121); and the longest account, a detailed description of the revolt contained within Cassius Dio's history of the Empire (c.
+110s); by Suetonius, who mentions an uprising in his Lives of the Caesars (121); and by Cassius Dio, which is the longest account, including detailed description of the revolt contained within Cassius Dio's history of the Empire (c.
 202).

 Tacitus wrote some years after the rebellion, but his father-in-law Gnaeus Julius Agricola was an eyewitness to the events, having served in Britain as a tribune under Suetonius Paulinus during this period.

 Cassius Dio began his history of Rome and its empire about 140 years after Boudica's death.
 Much is lost and his account of Boudica survives only in the epitome of an 11th-century Byzantine monk, John Xiphilinus.
 He provides greater and more lurid detail than Tacitus, but in general his details are often fictitious.

 Both Tacitus and Dio give an account of battle-speeches given by Boudica, though it is thought that her words were never recorded during her life.
 Although imaginary, these speeches, designed to provide a comparison for readers of the antagonists' demands and approaches to war, and to portray the Romans as morally superior to their enemy, helped create an image of patriotism that turned Boudica into a legendary figure.